mozilla/legal-docs/thunderbird_privacy_policy/en-US.md

 The Thunderbird application allows users to privately integrate and manage their online communications.

-This privacy notice explains what data Thunderbird collects and shares, and why.
+This Privacy Notice explains what data Thunderbird collects and shares, and why.
 We also adhere to the [Mozilla Privacy Policy](https://www.mozilla.org/privacy/) for how we receive, and handle, and share information.

 ## Thunderbird Collects Data To: